 Caroline Bergeron is a Partnership Fellow and supports the Director of Strategic Partnerships at AidData.
 Her responsibilities include developing partnership opportunities and business development collateral publications.
 In addition to being a member of the AidData team, Caroline is pursuing a certification in mediation in Virginia.
 She holds a BA in Psychology from the University of Virginia.

 Mauricio is a software developer who has been working with Development Gateway since 2009.
 He has extensive experience with in-country aid systems and the creation of visualization dashboards.
 Mauricio has participated in country missions in Guinea-Bissau, Senegal and Honduras.
 He has 5 years of software development in Argentina.

 Samantha is the Director of Communications and Policy Outreach for AidData.
 She has co-authored World Bank papers on open data and citizen feedback with the Open Development Technology Alliance, and assisted former US Secretary of State Madeleine Albright to teach a class on foreign policy.
 Samantha previously advised on multilingual education policy with SIL International and coordinated the advocacy efforts of the Asia Multilingual Education Working Group for UNESCO.
-She holds an MS in Foreign Service and Public Policy from Georgetown University.
+She holds a dual masters in Foreign Service and Public Policy from Georgetown University.

 Kelly oversees the grants and budget for the Political Economy and Development Lab at Brigham Young University.
 She received an MPA from the University of Utah and a BA in psychology from the University of Utah.